How To Make 72-Hour Kits

 Trust me, they are worried about surviving if they can’t leave their campus or care center.
-They come 24 cans to a sturdy cardboard box.
+They come in 24 cans to a sturdy cardboard box.
 That’s all I wanted for Christmas in 2016.
 Water in cases from Blue Can.
 I call them my “set and forget water.”

 Make 72-Hour Kits

-Make 72-Hour Kits Updated 2016
+Make 72-Hour Kits Updated

-Personal unit: shampoo, toothbrush, toothpaste, razor, shave gel, bar of soap, liquid soap, sewing kit & lip balm
+Personal unit: shampoo, toothbrush, toothpaste, razor, shave gel, a bar of soap, liquid soap, sewing kit & lip balm

 Basic unit: LED flashlight, batteries or a solar flashlight, poncho, paper, pencil, water purification tablets, garbage bags

 First aid kit: safety pins, first aid book, 2 triple antibiotics, burn cream, non-latex gloves, gauze pads, butterfly bandages, aspirin, Ibuprofen, antacids, alcohol prep wipes, non-aspirin products, and any other products YOUR family requires for any special medical or other need. (*Please note, these I keep in a separate bag and I do rotate them to have fresh ones in my car, house, and 72-hour kit.)

 Goal Zero Solar flashlights